 The following article is a guest post by Christopher from This That and the MBA.
 If you are interested in submitting a guest post, please see our guest posting guidelines.
-Also, don’t forget that we are participating in an iPad3 giveaway!
-Find the details by clicking the link!

 For many the Christmas season is a depressing time of the year.
 Add that to the fact that Christmas season shopping can be a significant financial burden, it is especially burdensome for those who have a large family or group of people whom they exchange gifts with.
 Many at the holiday time try to keep up with the “Jonses” by buying expensive gifts for each person on their list and have difficulty managing debt.
 One of the easiest ways is to shop throughout the year, but we all say that we are going to do it next year and we find ourselves in the same situation the following year.

 Start by creating a list of all the people you need to buy Christmas presents for and a realistic budget for which you are trying to get all of your shopping done within.
 Obviously set aside a little more for people you may have overlooked.
 You may also want to include in your budget if you give to charitable organizations or toy drives.